sfurlani/SwiftStyleGuide/BeginnerGuide.md

 ```

 ## Exception: Implicitly Unwrapped Properties
-So... there's always exceptions to rules, and in iOS there is a BIG one.

-I mentioned before that using `!` is rude, lazy, and unacceptable programming.

-Well, Apple decided to be *LAZY* and not update UIKit for Swift.

-Hence, you will see this Implicitly Unwrapped variables everywhere in your code:
+Apple did not update UIKit for Swift, and so you will see this Implicitly Unwrapped variables everywhere in your code when it comes to UIKit:

 ```swift
 class MyViewController: UIViewController {